 The “personalization” concept has been around for a while, but it’s never been more relevant or critical to the marketing function, as both B2B and B2C companies rush to individualize the customer experience.
-Our CMO, Prashant Bhatia, stated it best in a recent Customer Think article: “Today it’s no longer enough just to send a personalized message on your customers’ birthdays.
+Our CMO stated in a Customer Think article: “Today it’s no longer enough just to send a personalized message on your customers’ birthdays.
 Customers expect deeper, more personalized interactions regardless of how they choose to interact — whether in-store, online, via email, Facebook, Twitter, phone and beyond.”

 Personalization spurs loyalty, upsales and cross-sales

 Just how powerful is personalization?
 Well, a recent survey found that personalized promotions on a homepage influence 85% of customers to make a purchase, and targeted recommendations on product pages influence 44% to buy.
 For those that can actually deliver that kind of personal experience, from pre-sale all the way through post-sale service, there’s good news, as another survey found that 44% of consumers say they will likely buy again after a personalized shopping experience.
 Additionally, 49% bought items they did not initially intend to, due to a personalized recommendation, and 40% say they purchased something more expensive than they planned to because of personalized service.